SadSabrina/XAI-open_materials/README.md

 [2] **Library and data table** [link2](https://docs.google.com/spreadsheets/d/13SjT5Jy3uFhNG-kM3CW2xZj-CyKiYXerDFRBUSFR9vE/edit?usp=sharing) \
 [3] **Library and framework table** [link3](https://docs.google.com/spreadsheets/d/1IuK6bjmyCGYuiRO5nZSmF5NVOqP26plXlC7L-k0GpNM/edit?usp=sharing)

-If you have found an error or analyzed a new library, please write to me in telegram @sabrina_sadiekh (you can use Rus or English or German) and I will update the information.
+If you find an error or analyzed a new library, please write to me in telegram @sabrina_sadiekh (you can use Russian, English, German) and i will update the information.